elerac/polanalyser/README.md

 ![](documents/mueller_various.jpg)

-A calibration file for a transmission style polarization analyser can be made by using a sufficiently unpolarized light source and having nothing in the path except for the polarization filters.The setup I am using has 6 filter configurations for the PSG and 6 configurations for the PSA, giving 36 configurations which are repeated for a total of 3 measurements giving 108.
+A calibration file for a transmission style polarization analyser can be made by using a sufficiently unpolarized light source and having nothing in the path except for the polarization filters.The setup I am using has 6 filter configurations for the PSG and 6 configurations for the PSA, giving 36 configurations, N. The calibration reference samples you use should span the area or volume or the Poincare sphere you wish to analyze.
+M is the number of reference samples used.
+The known reference values for each sample go into the PSR list.
 This calibration method comes from the research paper at: https://doi.org/10.1364/AO.46.008533

 The following code shows how to produce and save a calibration matrix for calculating Mueller matrices.